Richard Zambrano

 Luis Richard Zambrano Chávez (/es/; born 20 May 1967), known as just Richard Zambrano, is a Chilean former professional footballer.

 Career

+Zambrano started his career with his hometown's club, Deportes Laja, in the mid-1980s.

 Zambrano had successful spells in his country and Mexico and retired in 2006, aged 39.
-His last club was Arturo Fernández Vial, the club where he debuted as a professional after a period of play for Deportes Laja in the mid-1980s.
+His last club was Arturo Fernández Vial.
 He also played in Venezuela for Deportivo Italchacao in 2001.

 Zambrano also represented the Chile national football team in the 1993 Copa América in Ecuador, where he scored twice in a 3–2 victory over Brazil.
 Before, he represented the Chile B national team in the 1987 President's Cup International Football Tournament.

 In politics

 Zambrano was a candidate to councillor for Los Ángeles commune in 2012.